Can The Bosch MaxxiMUM Kitchen Machine Really Offer 120 Processes With Ease?

 Are there any problems with this Bosch MaxxiMUM 1600W Kitchen Machine that limit its appeal to home cooks?

-There have also been a few minor criticisms about the instruction book and the fact that the edge of the stirrer pushes mixture out of its reach on occasions, but neither are strong enough to detract from all the benefits seen to the point that buyers give the machine anything less than 4 stars.
+There have also been a few minor criticisms about the instruction book and the fact that the edge of the stirrer pushes mixture out of its reach on occasions, but neither are strong enough to detract from all the benefits seen to the point that buyers give the machine anything lower ratings.
 Some wonder if a lack of instructions may limit the ability to perform those 120 processes but there is still plenty that can be achieved.

 Summary: does this lack of negative feedback mean that the Bosch MaxxiMUM mixer is highly recommendable to all?

-There are lots of positive, 5 star reviews for this mixer that are highly encouraging for buyers that may be keen on this model but, despite all the praise for the ease of use and the quality of the parts, there are still many users talking about this model’s worth as a “semi-professional” mixer rather than one for beginners.
+There are lots of positive reviews for this food mixer that are highly encouraging for buyers that may be keen on this model but, despite all the praise for the ease of use and the quality of the parts, there are still many users talking about this model’s worth as a “semi-professional” mixer rather than one for beginners.

 There are many different processes that can be attempted with this versatile Bosch food mixer and all its different parts but there is also a lot to get to grips with and it could be too much for the casual baker that doesn’t need 3D movements and sensors.